Forward progress for the Cactus Conservation Institute!

 For those who may be unfamiliar with the conservation significance of pellotine, the published analytical work on the non-williamsii species of Lophophora indicates that pellotine replaces mescaline as the major alkaloid, and that mescaline occurs only in trivial, pharmacologically insignificant concentrations in those species, or is not present at all.
 The implication is that the non-williamsii species in Mexico (also locally known as peyote) should not be harvested, as they are not effective sources of mescaline.

-In order to confirm the accuracy of those earlier analytical reports a known reference sample of pure pellotine was required as a GCMS standard.
+In order to confirm the accuracy of those earlier analytical reports a known reference sample of pure pellotine was required as a GCMS and HPLC standard.

 This year already promises to be just as active.